 When seeking treatment, be sure to ask your providers to see if trauma-informed therapy is available.
 Mental health professionals who provide this type of service are aware of the inherent connection between past trauma and current behavior.

 There are several different forms of trauma-informed care, and talking with your therapist or counselor about these methods can help you both determine the most ideal approach to undertake.
 Don’t be afraid to experiment with multiple types.
+For example, some experts may recommend any one or a combination of trauma healing courses.
 Odds are, there is more than one form of trauma-informed care that can be beneficial for your unique situation.

 Past familial trauma can be especially challenging to live through, especially if it has happened consistently through childhood and even beyond.
 Know that you are not alone in experiencing the associated negative feelings, and that your life does not have to be defined by how you react to it.